-Upon arrival into Iguazu airport, assistance will be provided by one or our staff representatives who will transfer you to our Jungle Lodge Hotel, where you will spend three nights in a Land Room on a B&B basis.
+Upon arrival into Iguazu airport, assistance will be provided by one or our staff representatives who will transfer you to our Jungle Lodge Hotel, where you will spend three nights in a Standard Room on a B&B basis.

 Day 2: Explore the Brazilian side of the falls

 Today you will be transferred into Brazil and taken on a half day tour of the Brazilian Falls.
 They are located on the western side of the Paraná State in Brazil and were declared Natural World Heritage in the year 1986 by UNESCO.
 This Brazilian park (185,000 hectares / 458,000 acres) borders with the Argentinean National Park (67,000 hectares / 166,000 acres) and they are divided by the Iguazú River.

 The tour starts at the Visitors’ Center, designed to be the access gateway to the park.
 The building functions as an embarking and disembarking station.

 Half day guided group exploration of the Brazilian side of the Falls (private guides are also available on request)